deriv-com/deriv-dependency-injector/.github/GIT_RULES.md

 change_type means the type of changes like `feat`,`fix` and so on.

-package_name means which packages this changes is for.
-This is optional.

 short discription/subject line means about the changes

 Long Description are optional.
 Add it if its required to reflect the changes in more detail.